Hosting and bandwidth provided by MacAce.net.

 Operating system support is quite different for the iPhone 3GS and the iPod touch 3rd Gen.

-The iPhone 3GS is partially compatible with iOS 6 (it does not support the turn-by-turn navigation, Flyover, Siri, FaceTime, Offline Reading List, or Panorama features) and is fully compatible with both iOS 4 and iOS 5.
+The iPhone 3GS is fully compatible with both iOS 4 and iOS 5 and partially compatible with iOS 6 (it does not support the turn-by-turn navigation, Flyover, Siri, FaceTime, Offline Reading List, or Panorama features).

-The iPod touch 3rd Gen models, on the other hand, do not support iOS 6.
-The 32 GB and 64 GB configurations of the iPod touch 3rd Gen all are fully compatible with iOS 4 and iOS 5, but the 8 GB configuration of the iPod touch 3rd Gen is not fully compatible with iOS 4 and it cannot run iOS 5 at all.
+On the other hand, no iPod touch 3rd Gen models support iOS 6 at all.
+The 32 GB and 64 GB configurations of the iPod touch 3rd Gen (A1318) all are fully compatible with iOS 4 and iOS 5, though.
+By contrast, the 8 GB iPod touch (A1288) released alongside the "3rd Gen" models in 2009 is not fully compatible with iOS 4 and it cannot run iOS 5 at all.

 Pricing Differences

-However, the iPod touch 3rd Gen models were offered with no strings attached as one was not obligated to tie themselves to an expensive mobile phone contract for two years either.
-The iPhone 3GS was tied to a two-year contract in the US for these prices.
+Although it would appear that the iPhone 3GS was cheaper, the iPod touch 3rd Gen models were offered with no strings attached.
+By contrast, the iPhone 3GS was tied to a two-year contract in the US for these prices.

 Comparison Chart